Individual and group programming for children and adolescents

 Students will demonstrate effective observation and assessment of children's play.

-Students will demonstrate the ability to plan and implement developmentally appropriate play activities for children in traditional and non-traditional settings, with an emphasis on the healthcare context.
+Students will demonstrate the ability to plan and implement developmentally appropriate play activities for children in traditional and non-traditional settings, with an emphasis on the healthcare context, by developing imaginative or original response(s) to a need or inspiration.

 Students will compile a collection of creative activity ideas and materials to use with children in the areas of music and movement, art, sensory, dramatic play, and technology.